 With homemade panels, position them diagonally across the corner like this:

-The ideal wall coverage could vary anywhere between 20-80%.
+Depending on the severity of a room’s acoustic problems…the ideal wall coverage could vary anywhere between 20-80%.

-Is to constantly re-test the acoustics after each new panel, using the clap test as described in this post.
+And the only way to know for sure, is to constantly re-test the acoustics after each new panel, using the clap test as described in this post.

-So to get maximum results from a minimum number of panels, here’s what you do:
+In most cases though, home studios have fewer than the ideal number of panels.
+So to get maximum results from a shortage of panels, here’s what you do:

 When covering an area of one wall, leave its reflection point open on the opposite wall…because one panel is sufficient to kill standing waves in that spot.